USFWS/secas/_posts/2020-04-23-Improving-the-Utility-of-the-Southeast-Blueprint-In-The-Gulf-Of-Mexico.md

 published: true
 title: Improving the utility of the Southeast Blueprint in the Gulf of Mexico
 author: >-
-  Mike Miner, Director of Applied Geosciences for The Water Institute of the Gulf
+  Mike Miner, Director of Applied Geosciences, and Tim Carruthers, Director of Coastal Ecology, for the Water Institute of the Gulf
 hero:
   name: DSCN0038_HLCMedit.png
   alt: >-